About Source Normalized Impact per Paper (SNIP)

 As explained by Moed in Measuring contextual citation impact of scientific journals, Journal of Informetrics, 4 (2010), pp 256-277:

 "It further develops Eugene Garfield's notions of a field's 'citation potential' defined as the average length of references lists in a field and determining the probability of being cited, and the need in fair performance assessments to correct for differences between subject fields."

 It is defined as the ratio of a journal's citation count per paper and the citation potential in its subject field.
 It aims to allow direct comparison of sources in different subject fields.
 Citation potential is shown to vary not only between journal subject categories – groupings of journals sharing a research field – or disciplines (e.g., journals in Mathematics, Engineering and Social Sciences tend to have lower values than titles in Life Sciences), but also between journals within the same subject category.
 For instance, basic journals tend to show higher citation potentials than applied or clinical journals, and journals covering emerging topics higher than periodicals in classical subjects or more general journals.

-SNIP provides alternative values that bibliometricians can use to create more refined and objective analyses, including measuring the quality of the research output of universities (research performance) and helping governments and universities allocate research funding.
+SNIP provides alternative values that bibliometricians can use to create more refined and objective analyses.

 This paper by Professor Henk Moed explores the methodology behind Source-Normalized Impact per Paper (SNIP).

 - Research Paper: "Some modifications to the SNIP journal impact indicator"

 This paper by authors from CWTS describes some modifications that were done on the calculation of the SNIP metric.

 - CWTS website